al-jimenez/whereis/README.md

   3) get the location of a speific file  ('find')

 ## Help menu
-When you execute whereis() without parameters you will whereiset the followinwhereis:
+When you execute whereis() without parameters you will get the following:
 ![Help menu](https://github.com/al-jimenez/whereis/blob/master/whereis.png)

 ## Usage Examples: